 - World Literacy Day: Tuesday 13 October 2015

 - World Maths Day: Wednesday 14 October 2015

 - World Science Day: Thursday 15 October 2015

 The World Education Games will be taking a break in 2014 from official competition and returning in 2015.
 This includes all 3 events of the Games:

 – World Science Day

-From here on, the World Education Games will become a biannual event, taking place in March 2015, 2017, 2019, etc. The Exact dates for 2015 will be announced a year in advance, in March 2014.
-By moving the World Education Games to every second year, we are ensuring the event’s future success by allowing all involved an off year.
+From here on, the World Education Games will be a biannual event, taking place in March 2015, 2017, 2019, etc. The Exact dates for 2015 will be announced a year in advance, in March 2014.
+By moving the World Education Games to every second year, we are ensuring the event’s future success by allowing all involved a year’s break.
 We have big plans for the World Education Games 2015 and the extra time we have to prepare will allow us to put these plans into place.